Ibrahimo99/DS-and-Algorithm-Course-Work-/README.md

 data using the available setter methods in the Book class.
 We also instantiate the BookList class to add all 5 Books into the BookList LinkedList.
 The constructor of the BookList class allows us to create a Book as a BookNote.
-So every Book is a 1BookNode that has reference to the next BookNode.
+So every Book is a BookNode that has reference to the next BookNode.
 This is seen in the BookNode class.

 3. Binary Search Tree Tester class: This class test the implementation of methods in